IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

     ```

     Run the following script to generate a signature
-      - `gpg-sign-config.sh`:  Config file to specify a signer
-      - `/tmp/test-cm.yaml`:  A resource file to be signed, which may include specification for a single resource or multiple resources
-      - `/tmp/test-cm-rs.yaml`: A custom resource `ResourceSignature` generated that includes signature for the resource

     ```
     $ ./scripts/gpg-rs-sign.sh gpg-sign-config.sh /tmp/test-cm.yaml /tmp/test-cm-rs.yaml
     ```
+      - `gpg-sign-config.sh`:  Config file to specify a signer
+      - `/tmp/test-cm.yaml`:  A resource file to be signed
+      - `/tmp/test-cm-rs.yaml`: A custom resource file `ResourceSignature` generated

     Generated signature for a resource is included in a custom resource `ResourceSignature`.